sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 - Extrude does smart merges, smart merge chamfer step amount can be adjusted

 ### Inset
-- One can chose to inset entire poly group
+- One can choose to inset entire poly group
 - Clicking on other face gives them the last inset amount
 - Ctrl and shift for more